mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 npm run build
 ```

 The last step is going to produce a non-minified build of the application.
 All we need to do now is serve the static assets.
-For the purpose we can use the npm package `serve`.
+For the purpose, we can use the npm package `serve`.
 You can install it with:

 ```bash
 npm i -g serve